Part 2 – Accelerating Time-to-Market

 Figure 2: Improved Workflows with CSG

-CSG provides a fully-integrated cryptographic environment that scales easily with the number and size of applications within your business.
-Rather than working with a range of complex, often proprietary HSMinterfaces, which require a lot of detailed cryptographic knowledge, developers can work with a single, simple crypto API and spend more of their time focusing on the business logic.
+CSG provides a fully integrated cryptographic environment that scales easily with the number and size of applications within your business.
+Rather than working with a range of complex, often proprietary HSM interfaces that require much detailed cryptographic knowledge, developers can work with a single, simple crypto API and spend more time focusing on the business logic.

 This new crypto service model also works to the advantage of project managers, providing a range of advantages such as:

-- The adoption of CSG will naturally lead to an increasing range of proven tools and techniques that do not have to be re-proven on a per project basis.
-These techniques will have proven cryptographic capabilities, which assists in reducing the number of unknowns for all projects.
+- The adoption of CSG will naturally lead to an increasing range of proven tools and techniques that do not have to be a re-proven per-project basis.
+These techniques will have proven cryptographic capabilities, which assist in reducing the number of unknowns for all projects.

-- CSG provides central policy enforcement, which contributes significantly to reducing the elapsed time required for independent scrutiny of the cryptography within a new project or enhancement.
+- CSG provides central policy enforcement to significantly reduce the elapsed time required for independent scrutiny of cryptography within a new project or enhancement.
 This is built in as standard to CSG, as are comprehensive levels of auditing and logging.
-As a result, certain activities can either be dropped completely from the development project plan or they simply become a single, modest task rather than a whole set of complex tasks.
+As a result, certain activities can either be dropped completely from the development project plan, or become a single, modest task rather than a whole set of complex tasks.

-The end result is that projects can be completed more quickly, on a lower budget and with less risk; and the resulting business applications are more maintainable.
+The result is that projects can be completed more quickly, on a lower budget, and with less risk; the resulting business applications are more maintainable.

 The Enlightenment Opportunities Using CSG

 Businesses often view the inclusion of cryptography at the outset of a project as a necessary evil.
 Consequently, they frequently opt for a 'tactical solution' because the proper 'production-strength solution' will cost the project perhaps 30% more and, more importantly, add an extra 5 weeks to the project's duration.
-However, once the tactical solution has been developed and the service is operational, what is the likely appetite for going back and putting in the production-strength solution (and risk breaking something), in comparison to other business priorities that promise a higher return on investment (ROI)?
-In contrast, using an integrated service model allows the organization to design the cryptography correctly from the outset, with a reduction in both time and costs.
+However, once the tactical solution has been developed, and the service is operational, what is the likely appetite for going back and putting in the production-strength solution (and risk-breaking something) compared to other business priorities that promise a higher return on investment (ROI)?
+In contrast, using an integrated service model allows the organization to design cryptography correctly from the outset, reducing time and costs.

-Having a clear vision of how your organization can harness an enabler such as Cryptomathic’s Crypto Service Gateway is absolutely fundamental.
-This vision can be modest or aggressive, and could have one, several or all of the following characteristics:
+A clear vision of how your organization can harness an enabler such as Cryptomathic’s Crypto Service Gateway is fundamental.
+This vision can be modest or aggressive and could have one, several, or all of the following characteristics:

 - Internal and external compliance

-- CSG’s central policy enforcement uses a fine-grained but straightforward policy language, which allows administrators to control exactly what keys and commands different users of the system have access to.
+- CSG’s central policy enforcement uses a fine-grained but straightforward policy language, which allows administrators to control exactly what keys and commands different system users have access to.
 The policy language is simple enough to show to auditors and business architects who do not have programming experience.

-- CSG has extensive usage and audit logging, digitally signed for non-repudiation, which together with the policy language allows projects to easily demonstrate both theoretical and actual compliance with regulations.
+- CSG has extensive usage and audit logging, digitally signed for non-repudiation, which, together with the policy language, allows projects to demonstrate both theoretical and actual compliance with regulations easily.

 - Proactive monitoring of existing HSM estates

-- CSG enables maintenance and measurement of overall systems’ SLAs for applications that use cryptography, where the cryptographic capabilities cannot, and must not, be seen to be a system weak point or performance 'chokepoint'.
+- CSG enables maintenance and measurement of overall systems’ SLAs for applications that use cryptography, where the cryptographic capabilities cannot and must not be seen as a system weak point or performance 'chokepoint'.